Skip to main content

 • Plausible - Intuitive, lightweight and open source web analytics

-• vince - A cost effective, self hosted, privacy friendly alternative to Google Analytics
+• Umami - A simple, fast, privacy-focused alternative to Google Analytics

 • User experience research